Juniper Secures $175M Settlement from Palo Alto Networks

 A seven-day trial in the District of Delaware was held earlier this year on whether Palo Alto infringed the first three of Juniper's asserted patents.
 When the jury could not reach a unanimous verdict on the one of the asserted patents, the judge declared a mistrial and ordered the parties to re-try the case.
 The Delaware court had yet to schedule the retrial on the first three patents or the trial on the remaining four patents at the time the parties settled.

 Under the terms of the settlement, Palo Alto Networks will make a one-time payment to Juniper Networks of $75 million in cash and $100 million in shares of common stock and warrants to purchase common stock.
 The companies also entered into a cross-licensing agreement and agreed not to sue each other for patent infringement for eight years.

 The trial team was composed of Morgan Chu, Lisa Glasser, David McPhie and Jonathan Kagan.
-Harry Mittleman and Rebecca Carson also provided assistance.
+Rebecca Carson also provided assistance.